Malaria

 Local structure of DNA toroids reveals curvature-dependent intermolecular forces (2021)

-Protein-membrane interaction
+Protein-membrane interactions

 ESCRT-III polymers are responsible for membrane remodeling in many cellular processes, ranging from the maturation of retroviruses (like HIV and Ebola) to the constriction of the cytokinetic bridge.
 Despite its ubiquitous biological role, many aspects of ESCRT-mediated membrane remodeling are still unclear.
 Recent in vitro experiments revealed that ESCRT polymers can reshape spherical vesicles into helical tubes.
 Inspired by structural insights from such experiments, we develop generic theories on the competition between ESCRT and membrane elasticity to shed light on the ESCRT-membrane interactions responsible of membrane remodeling in vivo.

-With Joachim Moser Von Filseck, Aurélien Roux and Martin Lenz
+Collaborators: Joachim Moser Von Filseck, Aurélien Roux and Martin Lenz

 Figure: exptal image vs. math. model of a helical membrane tube.